China Mobile flags 4G on website, stokes iPhone speculation

 China Mobile said it had no further details and Apple officials in China declined to comment about the advertisement.

 November 11, or Singles' Day, is the busiest shopping day of the year in China.
-Last year it generated $4 billion in online sales alone, according to the retail consultants McKinsey Global Institute.
+Last year it generated $4 billion (2.4 billion pounds) in online sales alone, according to the retail consultants McKinsey Global Institute.

 Both companies are poised to gain from a distribution deal.